10 best Christmas gift ideas for gamers

 Switch on Game Mode and input lag is as low as any TV will currently go, and its pin-sharp detail makes it great for games – especially those from an Xbox One X or PlayStation 4 Pro.
 It also comes in a 65in version, should you need something on the even bigger side.

-While we're undeniably nerdy about things like 4K and HDR, we're far from immune to a tug on the nostalgia glands - which is why we love the Sega Mega Drive Mini.
+While we're undeniably nerdy about things like 4K and HDR, we're far from immune to a tug on the nostalgia glands - which is why we love the SNES Classic Mini.

-Sega's a bit late to this mini console fad, but it's packed this insanely cute miniature replica of the Mega Drive with 40 of the very best games from the console's heyday.
-It also comes with two controllers and an HDMI cable so you can connect it to your modern TV.

-This is a brilliant trip down memory lane for any ageing gamer, and it's a great way to introduce kids to the more innocent times of gaming past.
+This diminutive recreation of Nintendo's 16-bit console from 1992 comes with two controllers, 21 built-in games and connects to your TV using modern-day HDMI It's an utter delight, and will make a gamer of any age extremely happy this Christmas